Do you have a favorite teaching strategy? What is your best approach in the classroom?

 About what I believe about my students?

 I find I think a lot about questions like these.
-This is largely due to the influence of my friend, John Van Dyk, a long-time Professor of Philosophy of Education at Dordt College.
+This is largely due to the influence of my friend, John Van Dyk, a long-time Professor of Philosophy of Education at Dordt University.
 In his book The Craft of Christian Teaching: A Classroom Journey he introduces “the 60% Rule,” which says, in a nutshell, that we should never use any teaching strategy–no matter how great it is–more than 60% of the time.
 He contends that every strategy can be overdone.
 Why 60%?
 Van Dyk says, “We need to take into account that teachers have ‘comfort zones.’
 Depending on our own learning styles [preferences], we naturally gravitate towards certain comfortable ways of teaching, and tend to stick with them.
 But just as is true for learning styles [preferences], we need to cultivate the ability to flex teaching styles, lest we end up using only one or two strategies all the time” (p.
 151).
 I think this is very true!I know, I know…there are going to be some teachers who argue that they should only use one or two teaching strategies, because then they can get really good at those strategies–master them, even.
 I understand that sentiment; I want to be a master teacher too!
 But in response, I would raise the question of what is behind the desire to stay where you are and not develop new skills and abilities?
 I’m not arguing for innovation for innovation’s sake…but rather exploring other approaches that might also be effective for helping your students learn.

 This is really Van Dyk’s intent and approach, I think.
 He continues: “If you can flex your style, assured that failure will not be held against you, the door is open to more effective and creative teaching.
 Effective teachers employ a wide range of strategies. . .
 They recognize that students learn in many different ways and are motivated in many different ways” (p.
 151).
 This is such an important point.
 If we want students to really understand a concept, they may need to see it, hear it, experience it firsthand, read about it, write about it, talk about it, reflect on how it connects to other things they have learned, and even teach it to someone else!